 Pick the right joint of beef

-You need a joint with some fat marbled through it, and ideally some connective tissue as well, to end up with meat that’s tender and falling apart.
+You need a joint with some fat marbled through it, and ideally some connective tissue as well, to end up with meat that hasn’t dried out by the time it’s tender and falling apart.

 When roasted, the collagen and connective tissue present in meat will start to break down.
 It will melt more thoroughly if slow-roasted, and if you add liquid, it will break down even more quickly as it's water soluble.
 Older animals have stronger connective tissue, so you need to take this into account when deciding on your timings.

 The back of the animal nearest the head is often sold as ‘braising steak’.
 It sits above the brisket, and needs well over an hour of cooking to make it remotely tender.
 Look for whole pieces of feather blade or chuck roast.

 This is a prime cut often used to make steaks, but it isn’t as tender as sirloin.

 Relatively lean and needs to be cooked in liquid if cooked as a joint.

 A cut from the chest area that’s usually sold rolled.
 It’s recommended for slow-cooking and braising as it has lots of connective tissue and fat that needs to be broken down, but it can become stringy if it's over-cooked.
 Some butchers will sell you a bone-in brisket.

 Most often found at the butchers, this has an excellent flavour when cooked slowly.
 If it's sold packaged, then it's usually marked as stewing steak.

 These cuts contain lots of connective tissue that runs through the meat in ribbons.
 The tissue breaks down to create tender meat and a rich, sticky gravy.
 Look for bone-in shin joints or rolled shin.